roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 <% end %>
 ```

-The result is that with a simple erb-hiera config, hiera config, hiera lookup tree, and versioned manifests, we end up with our original desired configuration, less duplicated code, and more flexibility.
+The result is that with a simple erb-hiera config, hiera config, hiera lookup tree, and versioned manifests, the desired configuration is reached.
+There is less code duplication, and more flexibility in manifest creation.

 ## Best Practice

-This example has included versioning manifests (which you may or may not be considered a good idea), performing hiera lookups to retrieve values from hiera given a scope, and conditional logic in the templates.
+This example has included versioning manifests (which may or may not be considered a good idea), performing hiera lookups to retrieve values from hiera given a scope, and conditional logic in the templates.

-The first example describes version of our monitoring deployment which included a newer version of influxdb, this is probably overkill and we only really create new versions of our deployments when we're breaking backwards compatibility or performing major changes to the deployments.
+The first example describes a version of our monitoring deployment which included a newer version of influxdb, this is probably overkill and we only really create new versions of our deployments when we're breaking backwards compatibility or performing major changes to the deployments.
 Usually something like tuning the deployed version of a component would be done per-environment using a hiera lookup, if you're familiar with [Puppet](https://docs.puppet.com/puppet/) then this pattern will be familiar to you.

 ## Why Not Helm?